Hritik-HP/PyTHon_CoDeS/README.md

 # PyTHon_CoDeS
 Some basics codes for beginners who wanna learn about python
-## use Jupyter notebook for better results
+## Use Jupyter notebook for better results
+> before using jupyter you need to install all the libraries which we used in our files